 Cooper plans to attend law school after she completes her degree at Monmouth.
 “I want to work on the law review,” she said.

 Kenneth Mitchell, chair of the department of political science and sociology, noted that the book captures how young people processed, adjusted, and navigated this unique time at the University and also how they sought to find connections between their coursework and events unfolding around the COVID-19 crisis.

 “This project represents a timely and novel contribution,” said Mitchell.
 “Higher education too often is conceived as the transfer of skills to young people when in fact, at its best, it provides the intellectual curiosity and general critical thinking abilities to unpack and comprehend the daily challenges, questions, and opportunities that come our way.”

-  “Confronting COVID: Research and Reflections of Monmouth University Students in the Early Days of the COVID-19 Pandemic” is available as an e-book or in hard copy at the Guggenheim Memorial Library on the University campus.
+“Confronting COVID: Research and Reflections of Monmouth University Students in the Early Days of the COVID-19 Pandemic” is available at the Guggenheim Memorial Library on the University campus.